sovrynn/ecdo/6-LITERATURE-MEDIA/uriel/README.md

 See `uriel1.pdf` for another short excerpt.

-AFAIK, Uriel mentioned Enoch quite a bit.
+Uriel looks into Enoch quite a bit.

 ## Quotes